laine-sa/sui-gas-tools/readme.md

 This repo helps with rudimentary analysis of Sui validators' future reference gas price to allow operators to apply their own algorithms in determining their ideal future reference gas price.

+WARNING: THIS CODE IS EXPERIMENTAL, THE MATH HAS NOT BEEN EXTENSIVELY VERIFIED.
+USE AT OWN RISK.

 ## Basic usage

 Get list of validators and put it into a file called validators.json: